The Geelong Clinic

 When audits are performed, each professional group is checked - including doctors, nurses, cleaners and other hospital staff.

 The first graph below on the left shows which groups were audited.
 The graph on the right shows the hand hygiene compliance rate for different staff within the hospital.
+It shows that compliance for all groups has been high but highest for nursing staff.

 What are we doing to improve hand hygiene compliance?